jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2022-08-06-revisit-lambda-operator/index.md

   - Apache Airflow
   - Docker
   - Python
-authors:
-  - JaehyeonKim
-images: []
 cevo: 15
-description: We'll discuss limitations of the Lambda invoke function operator of Apache Airflow and create a custom Lambda operator.
-The custom operator extends the existing one and it reports the invocation result of a function correctly and records the exact error message from failure.
+description: Extend the Apache Airflow Lambda invoke function operator with a correlation ID, so it reports the invocation result and the exact error message.
 ---
 [Apache Airflow](https://airflow.apache.org/) is a popular workflow management platform.
 A wide range of AWS services are integrated with the platform by [Amazon AWS Operators](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/operators/index.html).
 AWS Lambda is one of the integrated services, and it can be used to develop workflows efficiently.
 The current [Lambda Operator](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/operators/lambda.html), however, just invokes a Lambda function, and it can fail to report the invocation result of a function correctly and to record the exact error message from failure.
 In this post, we’ll discuss a custom Lambda operator that handles those limitations.